cchantep/profilebuild-maven-extension/README.md

 ```

 For previous sample POM, profile properties should be prefixed by `my.deps.`

-So in Maven profile (`.m2/settings.xml`), you can defined properties in following way:
+So in Maven Settings (`.m2/settings.xml`), you should have properties like:

 ```xml
 <settings>